-QuickSmart is an intervention program designed for students who experience persistent difficulties in literacy and/or numeracy.
-The programs provide a framework with short and targeted lesson components for educators to work through with their students.
+QuickSmart is an evidence-based basic skills intervention program designed for middle-school students who experience persistent difficulties in literacy and/or numeracy.
+The award-winning programs provide a framework with short and targeted lesson components for educators to work through with their students.

-The programs come with ready-to-use resources, as well as accredited professional development training and ongoing support.
+The programs are run in over 1,500 Australian schools and come with ready-to-use physical and digital resources, as well as professional development training and ongoing support.
 They are suitable for learners in years 4 to 9, whose skill levels are below the national minimum standard.

-- 2018 QuickSmart Numeracy and Literacy National Reports now available
+- QuickSmart National Reports for 2019 and 2020 now available

 QuickSmart earns recognition of national impact by the Australian Research Council